ghadfield32/nba_mcp_langgraph/README.md

 ### Grafana
 Grafana is an open‑source analytics and visualization platform that lets you create interactive, dynamic dashboards. :contentReference[oaicite:9]{index=9}
 It integrates seamlessly with multiple data sources—like Prometheus, PostgreSQL, and more—allowing you to correlate metrics across your stack. :contentReference[oaicite:10]{index=10}
-Grafana’s rich ecosystem of plugins, templating, and built‑in alerting enables tailored monitoring views and proactive operational insights. :contentReference[oaicite:11]{index=11}
+Grafana's rich ecosystem of plugins, templating, and built‑in alerting enables tailored monitoring views and proactive operational insights. :contentReference[oaicite:11]{index=11}

 ## 🚀 Standalone Ollama + LangGraph Demo